nicolaswehmeyer/supanuxt/README.md

 #  SupaNuxt - A Nuxt Supabase Starter Pack
 SupaNuxt is your go to starter pack to speed up your development time on your next full-stack web application.

-SupaNuxt is based on Vue 3 & Nuxt 3, Pinia, Vuetify, Supabase and Vite.
-SupaNuxt provides you with all configurations required to get you started as fast as possible within your next project.
+SupaNuxt is based on Vue & Nuxt 3, Pinia, Vuetify, Supabase and Vite.
+SupaNuxt comes with authentication backed in and provides you with all configurations required to get you started as fast as possible within your next project.

 ![SupaNuxt Header Image](image.png)

 Housekeeping: Please have a look at the [Nuxt 3 documentation](https://nuxt.com/docs/getting-started/introduction) to ensure you follow the most recent best practices on Vue, Nuxt, Pinia, Supabase and Vuetify.

+## Features
+- UI based on Vuetify with light and dark mode
+- Global State using Pinia
+- Backed in Auth Proviers: Email, Github and Facebook
+- Login Page
+- Registration Page
+- Example Welcome Page
+- User Profile Page
+- Password Reset Page
+- Applications Setting Page
+- Logout functionality

 ## Technical Stack
 - Vite